rocjs/roc/README.md

 ```
 roc dev
 ```
+This will:
-This will create a new directory, init a Roc project inside it that uses React and start it in development mode.
+* create a new directory
+* init a Roc project inside it that uses React and Redux

-### Where to go from here
-See the documentation for the extension that is used for more details on what it does.
-A very common use-case is to make modifications to your `roc.config.js`.
-To get a better understanding of all the possible options in the extension use the `roc list-settings` command.
+* start the project in development mode

 ### Production ready
-To build and run in production just use
+To build and run in production just use:
 ```
 roc build
 ```